-Your rights as an energy consumer have to be clearly set out in the national laws of your country and must reflect provisions in EU legislation.
-On that basis, the national legislation must guarantee you the right to:
+All EU citizens enjoy general consumer rights guaranteed in EU legislation, as well as a set of defined energy related rights that have been in force since the opening up of the energy supply market.
+Energy consumer rights have to be clearly set out in the national laws of EU countries and must reflect provisions in EU legislation.
+On that basis, the national legislation must for example guarantee consumers the right to:

 - an electricity connection so that households are connected to the local electricity

 - network and supplied with electricity

 - a choice of electricity and gas suppliers as well as an easy and fast switch of suppliers, without extra charges